Configuration Space BPHZ Renormalization on Analytic Spacetimes: Convergence of the -Operation

-converges for all $f\in\CD(\Om^{|V(\G)|})$. $R$-operation and naive time-ordering $\CT$ define a renormalization scheme. \end{thm} \begin{rmk} Since there are no further assumptions on the parameters in the wave operator $P$, the construction of the Hadamard parametrix $H_\e$ holds for any mass parameter $m$.
-Thus the result of Theorem \ref{th:Convergence} holds for both massive and massless scalar quantum fields. \end{rmk} Since we established the relation to the Riemannian metric in Lemma \ref{le:MetricEstimate}, the equivalent statement follows in the Riemannian case. \begin{cor} Consider $(\Om,g^R)$ and let $\G(V,E)$ be a Feynman graph and $u_0[\G]\in\CD'(\Om^{|V(\G)|}\setminus\oo)$ be the smooth weight over $\G$.
-Then $Ru_0[\G]$ can be uniquely extended to $Ru\in \CD'(\Om^{|V(\G)|})$. \end{cor} For the proof of Theorem \ref{th:Convergence}, we recall that a distribution is uniquely extendible if the UV-scaling degree $\uvs(\bullet)$ is smaller than the space dimension.
+converges for all $f\in\CD(\Om^{|V(\G)|})$. $R$-operation and naive time-ordering $\CT$ define a renormalization scheme. \end{theorem} \begin{remark} Since there are no further assumptions on the parameters in the wave operator $P$, the construction of the Hadamard parametrix $H_\e$ holds for any mass parameter $m$.
+Thus the result of Theorem \ref{th:Convergence} holds for both massive and massless scalar quantum fields. \end{remark} Since we established the relation to the Riemannian metric in Lemma \ref{le:MetricEstimate}, the equivalent statement follows in the Riemannian case. \begin{corollary} Consider $(\Om,g^R)$ and let $\G(V,E)$ be a Feynman graph and $u_0[\G]\in\CD'(\Om^{|V(\G)|}\setminus\oo)$ be the smooth weight over $\G$.
+Then $Ru_0[\G]$ can be uniquely extended to $Ru\in \CD'(\Om^{|V(\G)|})$. \end{corollary} For the proof of Theorem \ref{th:Convergence}, we recall that a distribution is uniquely extendible if the UV-scaling degree $\uvs(\bullet)$ is smaller than the space dimension.
 Since the weights $u_0^\e[\g]$ are analytic in the neighborhood of any graph diagonal, the condition on the UV-scaling degree can be equivalently rephrased in the sense that the weights can be uniquely extended if they are locally integrable in a neighborhood of the graph diagonal.
-Therefore extendability follows from local integrability in a region $\Om'^{|V(\G)|}\subset\IR^{4|V(\G)|}$, where $\Om'$ is mapped diffeomorphically to $\Om\subset M$ via the exponential map. \begin{thm}[Thm.
+Therefore extendability follows from local integrability in a region $\Om'^{|V(\G)|}\subset\IR^{4|V(\G)|}$, where $\Om'$ is mapped diffeomorphically to $\Om\subset M$ via the exponential map. \begin{theorem}[Thm.
 1, \cite{Pottel:2017aa}] Let $\CK[\G]\in\ C^\infty(\IR^{d|V(\G)|}\setminus\oo)$ be the weight over a simple graph $\G$, which has positive scaling degree at the large graph diagonal.
 Then

+\end{theorem} Let us give the idea of the proof of Theorem \ref{th:L1loc}, which follows the original argument in \cite{Zimmermann:1969jj} closely and requires essentially two steps.
+First, the forests are reordered with respect to a vertex set $I \subset V(\G)$ such that the operator $(1-t(\g))$, with $\g \subseteq \G$, is applied to $\CK[\G]$ if $|V(\g) \setminus I| = 1$ and $- t(\g)$ otherwise.
+We observe that the condition $|V(\g) \setminus I| = 1$ corresponds to integrating out all but one vertex of $\g$ and, thus, the Taylor remainder is computed exactly for those renormalization parts, which are integrated over the thin graph diagonal.
+In particular, since the reordering is defined for general sets $I\subset V(\G)$ it follows that $R\CK[\G]$ can be adapted subsequently to $I \cup \{v\}$ for any additional element $v\in V(\G) \setminus I$ and therefore to any sequence of integrations.
+Second, it is verified that the introduced Taylor operators entail the desired regularizing effect.
+Indeed, for $\la, \g \subset \G$ it follows that